Steve's Special Calculus Course!

 mentions that he or she took Calculus, and when I ask them what is

-"The Fundamental Theorem Of Calculus", they don't know it!
+"The Fundamental Theorem Of Calculus", they have forgotten it!
 That's

-like asking a professional driver what the gas pedal is for!
+like asking a professional driver if he remembers what the gas pedal is for!
 They

 were taught very advanced things, which were promptly forgotten, but